srbnghosh99/Community-Detection-in-Large-Graphs-and-Applications/src/parseDBLP/README.md

 There should be two ways to create a graph file.

 1. from the DBLP xml files for particular conferences
-2. from the main DBLP xmd
+2. from the main DBLP xml

 ## How to get the DBLP conference files?